fahmifj/learn-web-security/02-authentication/01-brute-force-attacks/README.md

 Brute-force with BurpSuite Intruder - Pitchfork attack

-> With X-Forwarded-For, the server will think our request was sent from proxy
+> By adding `X-Forwarded-For` header, the server will think our request was sent from proxy
+>
-> Example our client ip: 1.2.3.4 and x-forwarded-for set to 127.0.0.1, then the server thinks the client ip, which is 1.2.3.4 was the proxy and believe the original request comming from 127.0.0.1, thus we can manipulate x-forwarded-for to bypass brute-force ip blocking protection
+> Example our client ip: 1.2.3.4 and `X-Forwarded-For` set to 127.0.0.1, then the server thinks the client ip, which is 1.2.3.4 was the proxy and believe the original request comming from 127.0.0.1, thus we can manipulate `X-Forwarded-For` to bypass brute-force ip blocking protection

 ![c66d22730c305e0141388595d1e99468.png](./_resources/8bca45f6aaac4fd9b87963c7a8b0258b.png)

 Payload `X-Forwarded-For`